 On June 14, 2019, the security services in the Russian republic of Dagestan detained Gadzhiev in the city of Makhachkala, according to his employer and other media reports.
 They searched his home and seized phones and computers, according to his employer and news reports.

-Gadzhiev’s lawyer said that the journalist was facing criminal charges of participation in a terrorist organization for allegedly wiring money to Ahmednabiev whom Russia accuses of financing terrorist organizations, according to news website MBK News.
+Gadzhiev’s lawyer said that the journalist was facing criminal charges of financing a terrorist organization for allegedly wiring money to Ahmednabiev.
+Russian authorities accuse Ahmednabiev in turn of financing terrorist organizations, according to news website MBK News.

 Chernovik reported that it believes the charges are in retaliation for Gadzhiev’s work.